wrKezer/security/README.md

 - Disable bluetooth when you dont use it.
 - Disable Wifi when you dont use it.
 - Use BIOS password.
-- Enable HDD encryption.
+- Enable Hard Disk encryption.
-- Do not click on any link you see on the internet, you can never be sure if the other person is compromised.
+- Do not click on any link you see on the internet, you can never be sure if the other person or computer is compromised.
 - Use 2FA.
 Preferably hardware one like Yubikey.
 It is easier to use, faster, more secure.
 Just do not forget to have a spare one.
 - Using firefox is the best bet, I will share some settings that I use in the [Settings](#setings) part.
-- Use this firefox only for trading, nothing else.
+- Use this Firefox only for trading, nothing else.
 So that even when something wrong happens you wont be on your main browser.
 - Always use hardware wallet.
 This is of course not the safest, but paper wallets are harder to withdraw.
 - Only send what you need to your hot wallet, always assume it can always be hacked, so do not have more than you can loose on your hot wallet.
 - Use secure mail providers like [Protonmail](https://protonmail.com/).
 - Your daily and trading browser should be different and do not install any unnecessary extensions.
 - 99% of the hacks happen because of user error, do not forget that.
 - Never ever store your seed phrases backup codes online, or even on your computer.
 Only write them on paper, and store it accordingly.
 - If you have to write them on the computer, then transfer your funds to new wallet, and ditch the old one.